- 3 Years (Full time)

 This module provides human geography students with essential training in quantitative analysis such as social data statistics, spatial data analysis and the theory behind Geographical Information Systems (GIS).
-You will develop advanced skills in collecting, summarising, and manipulating data as well as exploring spatial data relationships through overlay analysis, sieve mapping, cluster analysis and classification, heatmaps, spatial trends, data projections, network analyses, digital elevation models, and regression.
+You'll develop advanced skills in collecting, summarising, and manipulating data as well as exploring spatial data relationships through overlay analysis, sieve mapping, cluster analysis and classification, heatmaps, spatial trends, data projections, network analyses, digital elevation models, and regression.
 This will be complemented by exploring the potential uses and applications of spatial data through site and location suitability analyses.

 Key Challenges in Transport and Society – 10 credits

 This module develops your understanding of transport and travel and how it interacts with society at large.
 It focuses on the dynamic ways in which transport and travel influence and are influenced by society by exploring how social factors such as globalisation or inequalities and transport and travel affect each other, , and how transport policy, provision and use can change in light of politics, protest and community engagement/action.

 Exploring Transport and Society – 10 credits